brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 > ```cpp
 > auto j = i++;
 > ```
 > If postfix increment returns the same iterator type, `j` is immediately invalidated by the increment of `i`.
 Not the most useful operation.
 This is why in C++20, postfix increment on an iterator is allowed to (and should) return `void`.
-In the old requirements, postfix increment (in order to be valid) could have returned a proxy object that basically holds a reference to `i` - which is just weird.
+In the old requirements, postfix increment (in order to be valid) could have returned a proxy object that basically holds a copy of `*i` prior to the increment - which is just weird.
 >
 > For similar reasons, input-only iterators are allowed to be non-copyable in C++20.